aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridweb/working-with-gridweb-client-side-script/select-range-or-get-the-selected-range/_index.md

 ---
-title: Using client side functions to select range or get the selected range in GridWeb
+title: Use client side functions to select range or get the selected range in GridWeb
 type: docs
 weight: 60
-url: /net/using-client-side-functions-to-select-range-or-get-the-selected-range-in-gridweb/
+url: /net/aspose-cells-gridweb/use-client-side-functions-to-select-range-or-get-the-selected-range/
+keywords: GridWeb,selected,range
+description: This article describes how to get selected range in GridWeb.
 ---

 {{% alert color="primary" %}}